Healthy eating tips for people with arthritis

 Joint cartilage normally contains glucosamine and chondroitin compounds, and it’s thought that taking these as supplements, which are often available in combination, may help to improve the health of damaged cartilage.
 However, although these supplements are considered to be safe, evidence of clinical benefit is minimal, and prescribing of supplements such as glucosamine and chondroitin is not routinely recommended for the management of OA.

 Vitamin D is important for building and maintaining overall bone health.
 Although some research has suggested an association between low levels of vitamin D and increased risk and progression of OA, trials do not support vitamin D supplements for easing OA pain and joint degeneration.
-Nonetheless people with OA should follow government advice for the general population to consider taking a daily supplement containing 10 micrograms of vitamin D during the autumn and winter months when the sun isn't strong enough for the body to make vitamin D.
+Nonetheless people with OA should follow government advice for the general population to consider taking a daily supplement containing 10µg (micrograms) of vitamin D during the autumn and winter months when the sun is not strong enough for the body to make vitamin D.

 Other supplements like turmeric and fish oils